tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### The setup of `ClusterCoordinator`

 To take advantage of TF2 support of parameter server training, a `ClusterCoordinator` should be created for handling asynchronous function scheduling and joining.
-The preferred route should be that such an object is abstracted away from the user with `model.fit` training API as an implementation detail, since we do not expect users to `schedule` functions themselves, or synchronize the cluster.
+The preferred route should be that such an object is abstracted away from the user with `model.fit` training API as an implementation detail, since we do not expect users to `schedule` functions themselves, or synchronize the cluster in the basic workflow.

+For power users who would like to `schedule` functions in addition to `model.fit` usage, we need to restrict them to use the `ClusterCoordinator` the library creates, because `ClusterCoordinator` does not have a graceful cleanup mechanism yet.
+We should error out if `ClusterCoordinator` is instantiated more than once, until we have support for that.

 In terms of who keeps track of the `ClusterCoordinator`, and when it starts allocating threads, there are a few options.
 Here, we assume that the distribution `Strategy` object can determine whether or not it is supposed to be used with a `ClusterCoordinator`.
 See below “Changes in tf.distribute” section for more information.